stain/ro-crate-paper/manuscript.md

 _**Table 1**: Applications and libraries implementing RO-Crate, targeting different types of users across multiple programming languages.
 Status is indicative as assessed by this work._

-# Using RO-Crate
+# Profiles of RO-Crate in use

 RO-Crate is fundamentally an infrastructure to help build FAIR research artefacts.
 In other words, the key question is whether RO-Crate can be used to share and (re)use research artefacts.
 Here we look at three research domains where RO-Crate is being applied: Bioinformatics, Regulatory Science and Cultural Heritages.
-In addition, we note how RO-Crate may have an important role as part of machine-actionable data management plans.
+In addition, we note how RO-Crate may have an important role as part of machine-actionable data management plans and institutional repositories.

+From these varied uses of RO-Crate we observe a natural differences in their detail level and the type of entities described by the RO-Crate.
+For instance, on submission of an RO-Crate to a workflow repository, it is reasonable to expect the RO-Crate to contain at least one workflow, ideally with a declared licence and workflow language.
+Specific additional recommendations such as on identifiers is also needed to meet the emerging requirements of [FAIR Digital Objects](https://fairdo.org/).
+[Work has now begun](https://github.com/ResearchObject/ro-crate/issues/153) to formalise these different _profiles_ of RO-Crates, which may impose additional constraints based on the needs of a specific domain or use case.